mashkarharis/mashkarharis.github.io/content/docs/JAVA/Volatile/Coding-Example.md

 With that, in this post we are focusing on simulate a running example, which shows us why we need to add volatile keyword on shared variables among multiple threads in java.

-Let see two codes with volatile and without volatile.Code Source : [Link]
+Let see two codes with volatile and without volatile.

 ## With Volatile